carnold18/rails-as-an-api-lecture/README.md

 11. Create `index`, `show`, `new`, `create`, & `destroy` actions in your pokemons controller.
     - Include error handling in the create to account for reaching the trainer's limit of 6 pokemon.

+*Note:* Do not forget that you will have to nest an additional attribute in the serializer that "holds many" of the other model.

 ## Frontend

 1. Confirm that the fetches to your two URLs returns the data in the correct format.